 INQU 5025.
 ANALYSIS AND CONTROL OF PROCESSES.
 Three credit hours.
 Three hours of lecture per week.
-Prerequisites: INQU 4017 and INQU 4002.
+Prerequisites: (INQU 4017 and INQU 4002) or authorization of the Director of the Department.

 Mathematical simulation of chemical and physical processes.
 Analysis of first and second order systems; control modes; control hardware; roots locus and frequency response analysis; optimum control settings; applications to the design of control systems.